-This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from Franklin Township, the New Jersey Agricultural Experiment Station, and the National Fish and Wildlife Foundation [NFWF GRANT ID: 2300.14.044193], to highlight green infrastructure opportunities within Franklin Township.
-We would like to thank Franklin Township, the New Jersey Agricultural Experiment Station, and the National Fish and support in creating this document.
+This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from Franklin Township, the New Jersey Agricultural Experiment Station, the National Fish and Wildlife Foundation [NFWF GRANT ID: 2300.14.044193], and Sustainable Jersey to highlight green infrastructure opportunities within Franklin Township.
+We would like to thank Franklin Township, the New Jersey Agricultural Experiment Station, the National Fish and Wildlife Foundation, and Sustainable Jersey for their input and support in creating this document.